We may earn money or products from the companies mentioned in this post.

 - 4 to 6 weeks

-You have watched baby grow rapidly over the past 4 weeks and you’re starting to feel confident that you know all his ways.
-Your baby is just now starting to make sense of what has been happening and is about to take their first development leap.
+You have watched your baby grow rapidly over the past 4 weeks, and you’re starting to feel confident that you know all his ways.
+Your child is just now starting to make sense of what has been happening and is about to take their first development leap.